Minor Guest Policy

 - Guests 13 - 17 years of age

-Can be booked up to 3 staterooms away from a relative or guardian (25 years of age or older).
+Can be separated by up to 3 staterooms from a relative or guardian (25 years of age or older).

 - Guests 18 – 20 years of age